ThePacielloGroup/babel/contributing/lang-maintenance.md

 * Language — Something that speakers or linguists identify as a distinct language.
 These instructions call it the "target language."
 * Country — A country associated with the target language.
 * Locale — The locale could be the same as the country.
-Or it could be a region that's associated with the target language within the country.
-(Example: Some people speak Lower Sorbian in the city of [Cottbus, Germany](lang/dsb.html).)
+Or it could be a region that's associated with a target language within the country.
+(Example: Some people speak Lower Sorbian in the city of [Cottbus, Germany](../lang/dsb.html).)
 * Script (optional) — An alternate writing system.
 * Language code: Usually just the two- or three-character IANA language code.
 We don't add the country, locale, or script unless it's important to distinguish the form of the target language.

 ## Adding a page

 * Copy a stub language page the template HTML.
 Name the file with the language code.
-* Add it to the [list of language pages](lang-pages.md).
+* Add it to the [list of language pages](../lang-pages.md).
 * Copy a stub results page from the template HTML.
 Name the file with the language code.
-* Add it to the [list of test results](research/lang-results.md).
+* Add it to the [list of test results](../research/lang-results.md).
 * In the individual results page, fill the "Creating the test page" section as you go.

 ## Navigation